-8. Funds Available and Authorized.
-COUNTY certifies that funds sufficient to pay for this Agreement have been obligated to COUNTY.
-SUBRECIPIENT understands and agrees that payment of amounts under this Agreement is contingent on COUNTY receiving appropriations or other expenditure authority sufficient to allow COUNTY, in the exercise of its sole administrative discretion, to continue to make payments under this Agreement.
+- 8. Funds Available and Authorized.
+COUNTY certifies that it has received an award sufficient to fund this Agreement.
+SUBRECIPIENT understands and agrees that payment of amounts under this Agreement is contingent on COUNTY receiving appropriations or other expenditure authority sufficient to allow COUNTY, in the exercise of its sole administrative discretion, to continue to make payments under this Agreement. - 9.
+Future Support.
+COUNTY makes no commitment of future support and assumes no obligation for future support for the activity contracted herein except as set forth in Section 8.